Discount ticket for Muddy Boots Pumpkin Patch & Corn Maze in Duvall, WA

 Sharing is caring!

-There are a lot of fun activities that come to mind when you think of fall.
-But a truly special one is a corn maze.
-There is something so fun about finding your way out of a life-size maze.
+But when you think of iconic fall activities, corn mazes and pumpkin picking will always come to mind.
+There is something so fun about finding your way out of a life-size corn maze.

 And this is no ordinary corn maze.
 No, this corn maze is full of dead ends and scarecrows.
 Yes, scarecrows.
 In fact, you actually to find all scarecrows as this is not just a corn maze, but a scavenger hunt.